Choosing the course that's right for you.

 The Programme Includes:

 - Welcome, Introduction and Personal Objectives

-- What is Anxiety and Stress?
+- What are Anxiety and Stress?
 When does it become a problem?

 - The evolution of stress – Getting to grips with the human physiological response, anxiety as a natural survival instinct